 There’s no single definition for Virginia wine.
 A somewhat cynical take from that is that Virginia hasn’t found its groove yet.
 Virginia’s AVAs don’t dictate what grapes to use, and the cost of doing business in the state is low enough that the wine isn’t totally dictated by market demand.
 That’s led to a free-flying, try-everything attitude.

-“That’s what is exciting about working here now and what is attracting young winemakers from more established regions,” Ben Jordan, the winemaker at Early Mountain Vineyards, said.
+“That’s what is exciting about working here now and what is attracting young winemakers from more established regions,” Ben Jordan, the winemaker at Early Mountain Vineyards, says.
 “We’re doing work that only gets to be done once on any scale in the history of a place.
 Sure, you can play around with new varieties in established regions, but once the market takes hold, this sort of work gets pushed to the periphery.”